 He/she also has to be registered with an approved controlling body, like the South African Institute of Tax Professionals or the South

 Many practitioners list their qualifications after their names.
 To most people that means very little as they don't know what these stand

 for.
 A couple of years of experience often counts a lot more than a fancy degree with very little experience.
 Where the tax practitioner

 gained his/her experience is important as well.
 Someone working at an accounting firm will in most cases gain more experience filing tax

 returns than someone working at a bank, for example.

 Rest assured, your tax affairs are in safe hands with TaxAssist.
-I have been in the Financial Planning and Income Tax field for 20 years.
+I have been in the Financial Planning and Income Tax field for over 20 years.

 This is a good question to ask to avoid going back and forth.
 That only delays the filing of your return and possibly your tax refund as